UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 DEFINITIONS

-HIV Infection – a condition in which an individual has tested positive for HIV antibodies.
+HIV Infection – a condition in which an individual has tested positive for HIV.
 In the early stages of HIV infection, people may appear healthy but can transmit the virus to others.

 Employees – includes faculty, staff, and student employees.